Teairra Mari Hit With Sex Tape Leak, And The ‘Love & Hip Hop’ Star Is Planning To Fight Back

 — billowwwws (@sekopenthusiast) May 10, 2018

 The year before that, Princess Love was also inundated with sex tape rumors as reports spread that an unknown person was shopping around a video of her with another man — one who was not her boyfriend.
-There were some rumors at the time that the release of the video may have been connected to Princess Love’s messy break-up with Ray J. TMZ reported that the couple was locked in a bitter fight over their dog, Boogati.
+There were some rumors at the time that the release of the video may have been connected to Princess Love’s messy breakup with Ray J. TMZ reported that the couple was locked in a bitter fight over their dog, Boogati.
 Sources told the outlet that Princess Love tried to take the dog with her when she packed her bags to leave the couple’s home.

 The person who leaked Teairra Mari’s sex tape could face up to six months in jail, Yahoo News reported.
 The video has since been taken down from her Instagram page, though clips of it are still spreading around social media and Mari’s name remains one of the top social media trending searches.